Jake Scott

 Setup Boot Loader

-I like to use systemd-boot since it’s included in the base install.
+I like to use systemd-boot since it’s included in the base arch install.

 Install and update into boot partition: